hartwigmedical/documentation/data-access-request-application.md

 ### Part 1: General aspects Data Request

 #### 1.2 Applicant + requesting organisation details
-Please fill in the details of the main applicant (we see that this is usually the PI), this is the person that will be filling out the form.
+Please fill in the details of the applicant (we see that this is usually the PI), this is the person that will be filling out the form.
 This person also needs to show that he/she is able to perform the proposed research project by showing some credentials in the form of a cv.
-In this section, please also fill in the details about the organisation with its legal entity that is requesting the data (the Agreement will be signed on behalf of the legal entity, not on behalf of the main applicant).
+In this section, please also fill in the details about the organisation with its legal entity that is requesting the data (the Agreement will be signed on behalf of the legal entity, not on behalf of the applicant).

-Besides the main applicant, we also need details of a person within the same organisation (and therefore legal entity) that is authorized to sign on behalf of the legal entity.
+Besides the applicant, we also need details of a person within the same organisation (and therefore legal entity) that is authorized to sign on behalf of the legal entity.

 #### Multi-center request?
 Indicate that this is a multi centre request if you want to collaborate with another legal entity (institution/organisation) on the Hartwig Medical Foundation data.
 The same information (as described in previous paragraph) will be asked in the form for this second legal entity.
 The Agreement that will be drafted when your Data Access Request is approved will enable both your institutes to work on the Hartwig Medical Foundation data.